About the Author

 Q. Looking back, what did you do right that helped you break-in?

-Exploring something out of one’s usual orbit is a labour of indescribable difficulties.
+Exploring something out of one’s usual orbit is a labor of indescribable difficulties.
 But the ancient Roman philosopher Cicero says, “The greater the difficulty, however, the greater the splendor.”

 Even with my academic and linguistic limitations, I think my inquisitiveness to know our past so that we ingrain learning in our present and future gave me the motivation to dwell upon the subject in-depth.